semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

     - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH

   variables:
-    # Define rules to scan through the SEMGREP_RULES environment variable.
+    # Define rules to scan with by setting the SEMGREP_RULES environment variable.
     SEMGREP_RULES: p/default
     # Uncomment SEMGREP_TIMEOUT to set this job's timeout (in seconds):
     # Default timeout is 1800 seconds (30 minutes).